-Although the TRS pension fund was made actuarially sound by the passage of Senate Bill 1458 in 2013, the TRS-Care retiree health insurance program presently faces a funding shortfall of over \$1.5 billion!
+Although the TRS pension fund is considered healthy by national standards with a funded ratio of 80.5%, the TRS-Care retiree health insurance program continues to face a funding shortfalls year after year.
 This places the affordability and accessibility of this very necessary program in jeopardy.
 Texas public education retirees need your help!
-If the Legislature fails to act, retiree premiums could more than TRIPLE!
+If the Legislature fails to act, retirees may no longer be able to afford their health care coverage!